Universal minimal cost of coherent biochemical oscillations

 Let us now consider the procedure of obtaining $\Delta S$ as a function of $\mathcal{N}$.
 Both quantities depend on the transition rates.
-However, numerically we can impose the constraint that $\mathcal{N}$ is fixed and minimize $\Delta S$.
+Numerically we can impose the constraint that $\mathcal{N}$ is fixed and minimize $\Delta S$.
+Technically this minimization is done with the \texttt{Python} routine \texttt{scipy.optimize.minimize}.
 We have performed this minimization for $\Omega=4,5,6,7$, for both fully connected networks, which include all possible networks since some of the rates can be set to zero, and for the more restricted case of unicyclic networks.
 As shown in Fig. \ref{fig1}, both procedures lead to the same minimum.
 For large enough $\mathcal{N}$ the minimum has the functional form that is obtained for the case of uniform rates in Eq. \eqref{equr}.
 For small $\mathcal{N}$ the numerical minimum goes below the expression in Eq. \eqref{equr}.
 The value of $\mathcal{N}$ for which the minimum deviates from the expression in Eq. \eqref{equr} gets larger for larger system size $\Omega$.
 Therefore, our numerical results show that the minimum of $\Delta S$ for fixed $\mathcal{N}$ is given by the numerical minimization of unicyclic networks.

 Restricting to unicyclic networks allows us to calculate the numerical minimal $\Delta S$ for fixed $\mathcal{N}$ from $\Omega=4$ up to $\Omega=55$, as shown in Fig \ref{fig2}.
-From these curves we obtain an interpolating curve corresponding to the limit $\Omega\to \infty$.
+From these curves we obtain the curve corresponding to the limit $\Omega\to \infty$.
+In particular, for fixed $\mathcal{N}$ we fit a function of the type $\Delta S(\Omega)= a*\Omega^b + c$, where the parameter $c$ provides the limiting value of $\Delta S$.
 This limit curve gives our main result in Eq. \eqref{eqmainresult}.
 For $\mathcal{N}\ge (2\pi)^{-1}$, the minimal cost $\Delta S$ for a certain number of coherent oscillations $\mathcal{N}$ is given by the $\Omega\to \infty$ function for uniform rates in Eq. \eqref{equr}.
 For $\mathcal{N}< (2\pi)^{-1}$, the minimum $\Delta S$ goes below $4\pi^2 \mathcal{N}$ and its form is given by the numerically determined asymptotic curve in Fig. \ref{fig2}.
 Since, a system with $\mathcal{N}= (2\pi)^{-1}$ will not show any visible oscillation, for any biochemical oscillator with a reasonable number of coherent oscillations the bound in Eq. \eqref{equr} establishes the minimal universal cost of coherent oscillations.
+However, this small $\mathcal{N}$ region, for which uniform rates do not minimize $\Delta S$, is an important mathematical feature of the bound that should be taken into account in future analytical studies.